 Physics of Total Internal Reflection

-index of refraction (m1) to another medium with a lower index of refraction (m2), it bends or refracts away from an imaginary line perpendicular to the surface (normal line).
+When light passes from a medium with one index of refraction (m1) to another medium with a lower index of refraction (m2), it bends or refracts away from an imaginary line perpendicular to the surface (normal line).
 As the angle of the beam through m1 becomes greater with respect to the normal line, the refracted light through m2 bends further away from the line.

 At one particular angle (critical angle), the refracted light will not go into m2, but instead will travel along the surface between the two media (sin [critical angle] = n2/n1 where n1 and n2 are the indices of refraction [n1 is less than n2]).
 If the beam through m1 is greater than the critical angle, then the refracted beam will be reflected entirely back into m1 (total internal reflection), even though m2 may be transparent!
 In physics, the critical angle is described with respect to the normal line.
 In fiber optics, the critical angle is described with respect to the parallel axis running down the middle of the fiber.
 Therefore, the fiber-optic critical angle = (90 degrees - physics critical angle).